xigh/rs8086/README.md

 It is expected to come with a lot of bugs at the beginning.
 If you want to contribute, please do so, but keep in mind that I'll work on it everyday it will change a lot even if it will take some time to reach a stable state.

+## Current state

+At the moment it is only able to execute some instructions ...

 I plan to add :

 - [ ] add a GUI (both desktop and web)